enniovilla/project-2-ci/README.md

 - [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/) to display the website across multiple devices.
 - [Font Awesome](https://fontawesome.com/) to add icons on the website.
 - [Appetize.io](https://appetize.io/) to simulate the iOS environment.
+- [WebAIM](https://webaim.org/resources/contrastchecker/) to check the contrast on my html and improve accessibility.

 [Back to top](<#content>)